Many Small Steps

 Get to Problem/Solution-Fit with Many Small Steps

 A startup’s journey towards success passes 3 stages.
 Problem/Solution-Fit, Product/Market-Fit and Business Model Fit.
 These stages are not well defined and it is often not clear when you have conquered them.
 Many Small Steps solves this problem for the Problem/Solution-Fit stage.
-With Many Small Steps you’ve achieved Problem/Solution-fit when you’ve validated all your risky assumptions.
+When you apply the Many Small Steps process, you’ve achieved Problem/Solution-fit when you’ve validated all your risky assumptions.

-Many Small Steps supports early stage startup founders (SF) in their journey towards Problem/Solution-Fit.
+Many Small Steps supports early stage startups in their journey towards Problem/Solution-Fit.

-Few Startup Founders know how to get to Problem/Solution-Fit or whether if they have achieved Problem/Solution-Fit.
+Few Startup Founders know how to get to Problem/Solution-Fit or whether they've achieved Problem/Solution-Fit.

-Many Small Steps helps SF get to Problem/Solution-Fit by helping them validate their risky assumptions.
+Many Small Steps helps Startups get to Problem/Solution-Fit by helping them validate their risky assumptions.

 Many Small Steps is an iterative innovation proces supported by original online tooling.

 Getting to Problem/Solution-Fit is an iterative innovation process of experimentation and learning.
-Many Small Steps helps Startup Founders to kick off their journey and turn movement into progress.
-When all your risky assumptions are validated, you have achieved PS-fit.
+Many Small Steps helps Startups to kick off their journey and turn movement into progress.
+When all your risky assumptions are validated, you have achieved Problem/Solution-fit.

 The first step is building your Blueprint.
 This will help you structure your thoughts and let you quickly discover if your idea is a good idea